MSUSEL/msusel-pique-cloud-dockerfile/README.md

 ## Running
 ### Prerequisites
 1. Download and install [Docker engine](https://docs.docker.com/engine/install/)
+    * Configure docker group (no sudo required) [Instructions here](https://docs.docker.com/engine/install/linux-postinstall/)
-2. With Docker engine installed, pull the latest version of this project:
+2. \[Optional] With Docker engine installed, pull the latest version of this project:
 `docker pull msusel/pique-cloud-dockerfile:latest`
 3. Navigate to a working directory for this project.
 (Your working directory should not be in the same directory as this repository)

 #### Shell Script Setup for *NIX Operating Systems
-In a unix-like environment, running prepare_environment (POSIX-compliant shell script) will automatically check dependencies, guide the user through setting up necssary keys, pull the appropriate docker image and run PIQUE against a sample target.
+In a unix-like environment, running the prepare_environment [shell script](https://github.com/MSUSEL/msusel-pique-cloud-dockerfile/blob/master/prepare_environment) will automatically check dependencies, guide the user through setting up necessary keys, pull the appropriate docker image and run PIQUE against a sample target file.

-2. From your working directory, run `chmod +x prepare_environment` to make the installation script executable on your system.
+---
+_**Note:** docker, by default, is configured to run as root.
+If you have not followed the instructions above to create a root-privileged docker group, then you will have to run prepare_environment with sudo.
+(Not recommended)_

+---

-3. `./prepare_environment` will execute the script.
+1. `./prepare_environment` will execute the script.
 Follow the prompts to set up your environment and run PIQUE against a sample target.
+    *  You may need to make the script executable on your system running `chmod +x prepare_environment` to make the installation script executable on your system.
+2. Post-setup steps
+    * Instructions on configuring a custom target file

 #### Manual Setup
 1. Create two directories, "input" and "output".
 Inside the "input directory", create another directory "keys"